10 Tips for Tax-Savvy Investing

 Making quarterly tax payments?
 Having enough withheld to cover the taxes or paying the appropriate estimated amount can be especially important to avoid underpayment—and their potential interest penalties.

 You may be able to take advantage of the tax benefits on education-related costs for your student attending college or another eligible education institution .
+Income can play a factor in qualifying for education tax breaks, so check your expected income to see if you can take advantage of those deductions.

 Income limits aren’t a factor for contributions to 529 Qualified Tuition Programs , although the amount contributed can’t exceed a state's aggregate contribution limit.
 The limit is an estimate of the full cost, including tuition, room, and board, for a beneficiary’s undergraduate and graduate education.
-(The Learning Quest 529 Education Savings Plan caps the contribution amount per beneficiary at a $455,000 balance.)

 Unused balances can also be rolled over to another beneficiary of the same generation in the same family or transferred to a Roth IRA for the beneficiary under the SECURE 2.0 Act rules.

 Many states offer income tax benefits for residents contributing to 529 plans.
 If state laws permit, a contributor to your student’s 529 account generally doesn’t have to be a relative to qualify for a provided tax deduction.
-However, contributions must be made by December 31 to take advantage of those state tax deductions .
+However, contributions must be made by December 31 to take advantage of those state tax deductions.

+Generosity can be tax smart and help support the people and causes that matter to you.
 For example, donating appreciated securities held for more than one year in taxable investments to a qualified charitable organization can be a win-win for both of you.
-When you donate securities in-kind, meaning giving the asset itself instead of proceeds from its sale, you don't pay capital gain taxes on any growth in value over what you paid for it—and you might also qualify for a charitable tax deduction.
+When you donate securities in kind, meaning giving the asset itself instead of proceeds from its sale, you don't pay capital gains taxes on any growth in value over what you paid for it—and you might also qualify for a charitable tax deduction.

+Gifts to loved ones during your lifetime can also be an effective way to reduce your taxable estate.
 The IRS sets an annual gift-tax exclusion , which allows you to give someone up to a set limit without using your lifetime gift exemption.
-For 2024, the IRS allows you to give up to $18,000 per person.
-These amounts are adjusted for inflation and will be $19,000 in 2025.
+For 2026, the IRS allows you to gift up to $19,000 per person or $38,000 for a married couple.
+The federal gift and estate tax exemption is set to $15 million per individual in 2026, with those amounts increasing by inflation in future years.

 Looking ahead has its benefits.
 The earlier you plan with taxes in mind, the easier and less stressful it is to identify—and take advantage of—potential benefits, plus prepare for possible consequences while you still have plenty of time.